-Paragraphs 9 of your Chapter 13 plan says that you are required to report to the Trustee if and when your gross income increases more than 10% from the amount originally reported on your Schedule I that was filed with your bankruptcy papers.
+The Judge's Order approving your plan says that you are required to report to the Trustee if and when your gross income increases more than 10% from the amount originally reported on your Schedule I that was filed with your bankruptcy papers.
 If that happens, you should contact your attorney to review all of your income and expenses and file amended schedules to reflect the changes.